pavlovic-bojan/vue3-ecommerce-app-tailwind-quasar/README.md

 * [Vue](https://vuejs.org/about/releases): Version 3.0.0
 * [vue-router](https://router.vuejs.org/): Version 4.0.0

-Feel free to copy the project from this repository into your IDEA run the project, and make sure to give your feedback.
+Feel free to copy the project from this repository into your IDE run the project, and make sure to give your feedback.

 ## Collaboration
 ***